lenny/events_fno/README.md

 Ruby events from now on - A framework for introducing event sourcing to an already established system

+Service level functionality is exposed via commands which act as well defined input objects (i.e. Command objects).

+Commands are executed against an aggregate and produce zero or more `EventRecords` which contain all relevant facts as plain data, not tailored to a particular persistence model (`CQRS`).

+This framework ensures that the events are persisted atomically with the changes to the write model.

+The event record stream can be tapped as necessary in addition for other consumers and/or audit logs.

+This architecture simplifies development by leading develepers to focus things like:

+* what actions/commands are needed by the applications
+* what are the inputs required for those commands
+* what are the potential event scenarios from a command (e.g. success?, failure?) and what data s associated with each.
+* Last, and least, how those events apply to our specific model.

+Benefits:

+* No upfront design of a specific persistence model
+* A well defined architecture reducing time spent considering where to put your code, what abstractions, interfaces, etc.. (i.e. models, services, etc..)
+* Minimal coupling and due to focus on inputs and scenarios instead of persistence model.
+* Baked in audit trail
+* Potential to consume events for other purposes like different models (i.e. search indexes) or analytics,
+* etc..

 ## Installation

 Add this line to your application's Gemfile: